By:

 An

-develop coordination ends at around the age of 16.
-This validates
+to optimally develop coordination ends at around the age of 16.
+This

-as the basis to develop specific coordination in the teenage
+basis to develop specific coordination in the teenage years.

 Once

-is a process that encompasses years of exposure, and is based
+process that encompasses years of exposure, and is based on DIVERSITY

-on DIVERSITY and VERSATILITY.
-Young athletes cannot be pigeonholed
+and VERSATILITY.
+Young athletes cannot be pigeonholed into sport specific

 Furthermore,